 Highly Experienced African Safari Leader

 Photographers on Safari’s leader has stayed at Kicheche regularly, and therefore knows exactly what to ask for, and when and where to ask for it.
 This is hugely important on a holiday of this type, and no time is lost “learning the ropes”.
 John Wright has spent more than 200 days working closely with the Kicheche guides, and a fantastic understanding of what is required to get the utmost from your safari has been built during that time.

-River Crossings Targeted at Kicheche Bush Camp
+Possible River Crossings can be Targeted from Kicheche Bush Camp

 Kicheche Bush Camp is situated in the Olare Motogori Conservancy.
 It is a superb wildlife viewing area bordering the Masai Mara Reserve.
 Olare Motogori is a very exclusive area that has just 5 camps/lodges in the entire conservancy.
 Game viewing in this conservancy is not permitted unless you are staying at one of these five providers.
 The number of visitors is strictly controlled here.
 The limit has been set at one bed per 700 acres of bush.
 Truly exclusive game viewing.
 Here we are very close to the National Reserve.
-This means that we can start our game viewing earlier, and finish later, than the vast majority of clients who are based some distance from the reserve.
-We will obviously target any migration river crossings that are occurring on the first three days of our Masai Mara safari.
+This means that we can start our game viewing earlier, and finish later than the vast majority of clients who are based some distance from the reserve.
+We will obviously target any migration river crossings if they are occurring on the final three days of our Masai Mara safari.
 Our guides will be in radio contact with other guides at all the known crossing points and we are right on location for any of these.
 The wildebeest mass on one bank and generally take quite some time plucking up courage to actually cross.
 We will also target certain other interesting species each day.

 Big Cats & the Big 5 Targeted at Kicheche Mara Camp